Gray Matter LogoGray Matter Workshop

 Zeroing Procedure

-Zeroing your modules is critical for straight driving.
-We recommend using a straight edge (like a long piece of metal or 2x4) pressed against the wheel modules to physically align them perfectly straight before saving the zero positions in Tuner X.
+If your modules aren't zeroed well, the robot won't drive straight.
+Press a straight edge (a long piece of metal or a 2x4) against the wheel modules to physically align them before saving the zero positions in Tuner X.

 Encoder Security

-Highly Recommended: Glue your drive encoders in place to prevent them from shifting during impacts or aggressive movements.
-Even small encoder shifts can cause significant odometry drift.
+Glue your drive encoders in place so they can't shift during impacts or aggressive movements.
+Even a small encoder shift causes significant odometry drift.

 What's Next?